olin fellowship application essay

 Volunteer Opportunities at Brethren Woods

 Do you have a desire to share God's love with children and youth?
 Do you want to be a part of God's mission at camp?
-You are in the right place!
-Brethren Woods counts on Christlike servant leaders like you to help the summer camp run smoothly every summer.
-Volunteers usually serve for a week at a time in a variety of capacities.
+They you're are in the right place!
+Brethren Woods counts on Christian servant leaders like you to help the summer camp run smoothly each year.
+Volunteers usually serve for a week at a time, but longer or shorter options are also available.
+Below are job descriptions for Summer 2021 volunteer positions.
+You can click on each of them to get a more in-depth description of each job.

 Counselors are the hands and feet of Jesus at camp.
 They spend more time than any other staff members with the campers.
 Counselors accompany their campers through the daily activities of Morning Watch, Bible, Nature, and Arts & Crafts classes, swimming, meals, and Vespers services, as well as during the night in cabins.
 Counselors are committed Christians who are eager to grow in their relationship with Christ and serve as role models to younger disciples.
 Counselors must be high school graduates.

 Brethren Woods is known for its tasty food!
-If you enjoy food preparation and helping to share this joy with others, then a summer in the camp kitchen is the perfect job for you!
-Each summer we hire several staff to help out in the kitchen.
+If you enjoy food preparation and helping to share this joy with others, then some time in the camp kitchen is the perfect job for you!
 Kitchen staff are part of the ministry and serve as Christian role models not only through the integrity of their work in the kitchen, but in their interactions with other staff, counselors, and campers.

-There are a lot of buildings on camp property and it is a big job to make sure they all stay clean and running efficiently!
-If you enjoy behind-the-scenes work that has a big impact, a summer as a maintenance assistant could be your calling!
-Maintenance assistants have an important ministry role at Brethren Woods, keeping everything running efficiently and serving as Christian role models to all.
+There are a lot of buildings on the 130 acres large camp property.
+It is a big job to make sure the facilities all stay clean and the grounds are maintained.
+If you enjoy behind-the-scenes work that has a big impact, volunteering as a Maintenance Assistant could be your calling!
+Maintenance Assistants have an important ministry role at Brethren Woods, keeping everything running efficiently and serving as Christian role models to all.

 Support Staff have servants' hearts, a flexible attitude, and a willingness to help out wherever is needed.
 Support staff are encouraging, fun, and hard working.
-Typical duties include helping with camper registration, work in the camp store, help clean buildings around camp, help set up for worship services, serve as a resource person to camper groups, plan all camp activities with the support staff team, and much more!
+Typical duties include helping with camper registration, working in the camp store, cleaning buildings around camp, setting up for worship services, serving as a resource person to camper groups, planning all camp activities with the support staff team, and much more!

-The Health Manager serves as the primary medical person in charge of health care for all campers and
+Weekly Health Managers serve as the primary medical person in charge of health care for all campers and staff members.
+Duties include reviewing health forms, overseeing health screenings, distributing medications, daily health checks, and responding to illnesses and injuries.

 Outdoor School Station Leaders